 If there is one thing I would label a ‘must do’ in Vegas it’s the neon Boneyard.
 Opened in 2012 to showcase some of the iconic neon lights that make the Vegas skyline so memorable.

 Not only do you get a tour of these amazing structures, you also get a history lesson!
 Hearing how the Mob cashed in on Vegas, how the neon signs were made, put up and maintained and some interesting stories about gangsters, what casino’s they opened and how the free drinks when you gamble became a thing!
-Now I don’t want to ruin the tour for you, because it’s funny, eye opening and an insanely cool place to do a photoshoot.
+Now I don’t want to ruin the tour for you, because it’s funny and eye opening.
+If only all history lessons came with a tour of huge neon lights!

-Not only is the Museum a must see, the visitors centre is actually the restored La Concha Motel lobby!
+Not only is the Museum a must see, the visitors centre is actually the restored La Concha Motel lobby.
 Constructed in 1961 on Las Vegas Boulevard by the acclaimed architect Paul Revere Williams.
-The building was inspired by atomic designs & space age shapes…how cool is that?!
-So when you walk into the centre you are actually walking through a piece of Vegas history.
+The building was inspired by atomic designs & space-age shapes…how cool is that?!
+So when you walk into the centre you are actually walking through a piece of Las Vegas history.

 Book in advance!
 We nearly missed the opportunity to go as tickets sell out fast, book a month in advance on the neon boneyard website.